SkanderGhariani/SkanderGhariani/README.md

 Software engineer from Tunis focused on backend development and applied AI.

-Most of my recent work is around self-hosted LLMs: deploying local models with `llama.cpp` and building backend services around them.
+Most of my recent work is around self-hosted LLMs: running local models with `llama.cpp` and building backend services and agents around them.

 ## Experience